-Revisiting the role of post-consonantal F0 perturbation in tonogenesis
+Testing the roles of post-consonantal F0 perturbation and noise in tonogenesis

 (Advised by Dr. Lisa Sanders)